In This Article

-We know you don’t want to throw away your favorite blush or lipstick, but abiding by makeup expiration dates is actually incredibly important.
+We know it's a tough call throwing away your favorite blush or lipstick, but abiding by makeup expiration dates is actually incredibly important.
 Why?
 Cosmetics trap bacteria, which means replacing them regularly is necessary to avoid skin irritation, breakouts, eye infections, and styes.
 (And it's not just your makeup formulas—check out what happened when we tested bacteria levels on makeup brushes.)

 While it's crucial to look out for those telltale signs, it's still helpful to get a general idea of how long each product is meant to last.
-Click through our slideshow for exactly how long you can use your favorite products without worry.
+Below, find out exactly how long you can use your favorite products without worry.

 Tips: Keep your foundation germ-free for longer by keeping your fingers away from the neck of the bottle.
 Instead, gently drip the formula onto the back of your hand before you apply.
 If you notice your foundation starting to separate, it’s definitely time to toss it.